bayfrontmedia/translation/README.md

 This table structure ensures only one row exists with a matching `locale` and `id`.
 The `contents` column should contain a JSON encoded array.

-The PDO adapter will create/use a table named "languages" unless otherwise specified in the constructor.
+The PDO adapter will create/use a table named "translations" unless otherwise specified in the constructor.

 ```
 use Bayfront\Translation\Adapters\PDO;